peternatewood/pac-man-replica/README.md

 ## Setup

+Once the game is closer to MVP, it will be available to play on my website, until then:

 1. Clone the repo to your Desktop or whatever directory in which you want to keep it.
 2. Use any supported browser to open the "pac_alike.html" located in the root directory.
 3. Escape the ghosts!